tau150/Node_sequelize_passport_boilerplate/readme.md

 ## Running migrations.

-This projects had two tables, one for uses and one for roles, to generate these tables it is necessary to run the following command:
+This projects has two tables, one for users and one for roles, to generate these tables it is necessary to run the following command:

 ```
 sequelize db:migrate